VSS Unity

-VSS Unity (Virgin Space Ship Unity, Registration: N202VG), previously referred to as VSS Voyager, is a SpaceShipTwo-class suborbital rocket-powered crewed spaceplane.
-It is the second SpaceShipTwo to be built and is part of the Virgin Galactic fleet.
-It first reached space as defined by the United States (above 50miles or 80.5km) on 13December 2018, on the VP-03 mission.
+VSS Unity (Virgin Space Ship Unity, registration: N202VG), previously referred to as VSS Voyager, is a retired SpaceShipTwo-class suborbital rocket-powered crewed spaceplane.
+It was the second SpaceShipTwo to be built and was part of the Virgin Galactic fleet.
+It first reached space as defined by the United States (above 50 miles or 80.5 km) on 13 December 2018, on the VP-03 mission.

-Unity is able to reach space as defined by the U.S. Air Force, NASA, and the FAA, by going over 50miles (80.5km) above sea level.
-However, it is unable to go above the Kármán line, the FAI's defined space boundary of 100km (62.1miles).
+Unity was able to reach space as defined by the U.S. Air Force, NASA, and the FAA, by going over 50 miles (80.5 km) above sea level.
+However, it was unable to go above the Kármán line, the FAI's defined space boundary of 100 km (62.1 miles).